CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 uses: "pascalgn/[email protected]"

-# Inject external environment parameters into the runtime
+# Inject external environment variables into the runtime

-# Parameter naming and available parameters should refer to the documentation: https://github.com/pascalgn/size-label-action/tree/main
+# Parameter names and usage refer to docs: https://github.com/pascalgn/size-label-action/tree/main

 env:

-# secrets.GITHUB_TOKEN is a Token automatically generated during GitHub Actions execution (github-actions identity), no need to set it in Secrets, it has some GitHub Repo API Scopes permissions
+# secrets.GITHUB_TOKEN is automatically generated by GitHub Actions (github-actions identity), no need to set it manually in Secrets, has some GitHub Repo API scopes

 # https://docs.github.com/en/actions/how-tos/security-for-github-actions/security-guides/use-github_token-in-workflows